jason-ehrlicher/Mini-Project1/README.md

 # Mini-Project 1: Forecast Golf Website

 ## Introduction
-**Forecast Golf** is an upcoming, dynamic platform dedicated to golf professionals and employees.
+**Forecast Golf** is an upcoming, dynamic platform dedicated to golf course professionals and employees.
 Designed by Jason Ehrlicher, this website is currently under construction and aims to offer a variety of innovative features to enhance the golfing experience.

 ## Project Status
 **Under Construction** - The website is currently in development.
 More features and functionalities will be added progressively.
 Stay tuned for updates!